I get excited when I hear someone wants to start a service business.

 Competition can be distracting and paralyzing.

-It can be difficult to make progress with your business when you’re worried about all the other people who provide similar services and how they might charge less expensive rates than you do.
+When you worry about all the other people who provide similar offerings and how they might charge less expensive rates than you do, it can be difficult to make progress with your service business.

 You may even feel pressure to lower your rates to look more “reasonable” or meet the “industry standard.”